 (Acquisitions, Trades & Leases - 06/27/2014)

-The Department of Fish, Wildlife and Parks proposes to adopt administrative rules pertaining to Wolf Management Stamps.
+The Department of Fish, Wildlife and Parks proposed to adopt administrative rules pertaining to Wolf Management Stamps.

 The required number of persons requested a public hearing.
-The Notice of Public Hearing provides the hearing date, time, and locations.
-The public comment period has been extended.
+Attached is the proposal notice, notice of hearing, and notice of decision.
 (ARM Rules - 06/26/2014)

 Name of the drainage where the pond would be located: